The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Introduction

 If the formation mechanism behind the chemical bi-modality was well known, one could debate whether it was a unique development to the MW.
 Despite many competing hypotheses, there has been no universal agreement on a dominant mechanism.
 These hypotheses fall into two categories: secular or episodic formation.
 An example of a secular mechanism would be the chemical evolution models of \citet{schonrich2009a, schonrich2009}.
-These find that low-metal and high-$\alpha$ stars form in the centrally-compact proto-Galaxy, and are then driven to the Solar neighbourhood by radial migration \citep[as in][]{sellwood2002, rovskar2008}.
+These find that low-metal and high-$\alpha$ stars form in the centrally-compact proto-Galaxy \footnote{In which a proto-galaxy is defined as the most ancient progenitor to modern-day galaxies, that has undergone minimal star formation or chemical enrichment \citep[see for e.g.][]{belokurov2022}}, and are then driven to the Solar neighbourhood by radial migration \citep[as in][]{sellwood2002, rovskar2008}.
 There, they overlap with younger, low-$\alpha$ stars in the radially extended thin disc.
 This scenario is backed up by chemical enrichment models in \citet{sharma2021, chen2023}, $N$-body simulations in \citep{loebman2011}, and could also explain other properties of the disc such as the radial dependence of the metallicity distribution function \citep{loebman2016}.
 However, other models with radial migration fail to reproduce two chemical sequences \citep{minchev2013, minchev2014, johnson2021, dubay2024}.

 Otherwise, the two $\alpha$-sequences may form at the same time but in different Galactic environments.
 The authors of \citet{clarke2019, beraldo2021} argue that high-$\alpha$ stars could form in the dense intermediate-mass gas clumps that arise from disc fragmentation in the early Universe \citep[see][]{elmegreen2005, elmegreen2007, dekel2009, livermore2012}, within which the star formation rate (SFR) is raised and the $\alpha$-enrichment from core-collapse supernovae is enhanced.
 Then, low-$\alpha$ stars can form concurrently in a more evenly distributed gas disc.
 This scenario could simultaneously explain the elevated velocity dispersion of high-$\alpha$ stars via strong scattering processes \citep{bournaud2009, amarante2020b}.
-However, observations from the CANDELS survey find that only up to 20 per cent of the integrated SFR comes from within clumps (see \citealt{wuyts2012}, for galaxies over a similar redshift range and mass scale as the proto-MW).
+However, observations from the CANDELS survey (The Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey) find that only up to 20 per cent of the integrated SFR comes from within clumps (see \citealt{wuyts2012}, for galaxies over a similar redshift range and mass scale as the proto-MW).

 An episodic formation mechanism might suggest that a bi-modality requires a hiatus in the star formation between the formation of the high-$\alpha$ and low-$\alpha$ sequences \citep[as in][]{haywood2016}.
 This could be due either to a shrinking and then growth of the star-forming gas disc \citep[i.e.][]{grand2018}, or a suppression of the SFR following merger interactions or feedback from AGN \citep{beane2024a, beane2024b}.
 The pause in the star formation allows the delayed iron enrichment from Type-Ia supernovae to `catch up', thereby reducing the ratio of [$\alpha$/Fe] prior to the onset of the low-$\alpha$ sequence.
 Indeed, there is tentative evidence for a quenching period around 8\,Gyr ago from closed-box chemical evolution models in \citet{haywood2018} and APOGEE DR17 data in \citet{spitoni2024}.